As co-founder at Maple & Brass Nate offers professional

 TEACHING & COACHING

-Nate is a highly in-demand doubler on Broadway currently performing in the pit of NEW YORK NEW YORK.
+Nate is a highly in-demand doubler on Broadway and will be performing in the pit of THE WIZ in 2024..
 He has played ten shows of his own, subbed on over 40 chairs, and regularly performs on small tenor, orchestral tenor, bass trombone, euphonium, and tuba.

 Nate has performed and toured with The Knights Orchestra, The American Ballet Theater, The Orchestra of St. Lukes, The American Symphony Orchestra, and others.
 He performed the Tomasi Trombone Concerto live on the radio with The Henry Mancini Institute Orchestra, and has studied under the legendary Edward Kleinhammer, Scott Hartman and Dee Stewart.

-Nate composes regularly for his own group The Wishbone Project, BONEGASM, The Kat Gang Quartet, The Band of Bones, and others.
+Nate has composed for his own group The Wishbone Project, BONEGASM, The Kat Gang Quartet, The Band of Bones, and others.

 JAZZ & ROCK

-Currently playing with Jennifer Wharton's star-studded BONEGASM, a jazz trombone quartet featuring the writing of Jim McNeely, Renee Rosnes, John Fedchock, Alan Ferber and more.
+Nate has recently toured with The Maria Schneider Orchestra, and Jennifer Wharton's BONEGASM, a jazz trombone quartet featuring the writing of Jim McNeely, Renee Rosnes, John Fedchock, Alan Ferber and more.

 Posted October 9th, 2020